 Moving to a new school is an exciting time for parents and children.
-At the BSN we value your multilingualism and we will support you as your child will learn a new language.
+At the BSN, we value your multilingualism and will support you as your child learns a new language.

 What is English as an Additional Language (EAL)?